Jubatian/rrpge-spec/specs/kcall.rst

 display).

-Irrespective of whether the host actually produces display or not the palette data in the Read Only Process Descriptor is updated according to the set colors, immediately (see "Read Only Process Descriptor (ROPD)" in "mem_map.rst").
+Irrespective of whether the host actually produces display or not the palette data in the Application State (see "state.rst") is updated according the set colors immediately.

 For more on the color representation, see "Palette" in "vid_arch.rst".